CrayLabs/SmartSim/doc/experiment.rst

   print(exp.get_status(model))

-The above will run ``srun -n 32 -N 1 echo Hello World!``, monitor it's execution, and inform the user when it is completed.
+The above will run ``srun -n 32 -N 1 echo Hello World!``, monitor its execution, and inform the user when it is completed.
 This driver script can be executed in an interactive allocation, or placed into a batch script as follows: